Skip over main navigation

 The Hon Monica Gould Deputy Chair

-Elected as the first female President of the Legislative Council of Victoria, Monica held a number of positions during the union movement, served on the Board of VicForests and is a Director of the LUCRF Community Partnership Trust.
+Elected as the first female President of the Legislative Council of Victoria, Monica held a number of positions during the union movement, served on the Board of VicForests and Director of the LUCRF Community Partnership Trust.
+She is currently on the Board of Western Health.
 She brings extensive experience as former Minister for Industrial Relations, Youth Affairs and Education Services and experience in aged care, coupled with personal interests in human rights and emergency housing.
 In 2018, Monica was inducted into the Victorian Honour Roll of Women.

 Mark van Miltenburg Director